 An Oak Tree is as much about my relationship with the second actor as it is about the Father and the Hypnotist.
 There are parallels throughout.
 The Father has volunteered for the Hypnotist's act; the second actor has volunteered for my show.
 Lines spoken contain the possibility of both these interpretations.

 A scene begins where the second actor reads from a script I have given them.
 When the Hypnotist realises who Andy Smith is (the Father of the girl who was killed by his car) his attitude changes.
-He offers to help but the Father is still stuck in the hypnotist uses suggestion to clean him, clothe him and attempt to dehypnotise him.
+He offers to help but the Father is still stuck in the hypnotised belief that he's naked, dirty and responsible for a child's death.
+The Hypnotist uses suggestion to clean him, clothe him and attempt to dehypnotise him.
 The Father explains how he saw a poster for the Hypnotist's act and thought the Hypnotist could help him.
 The Father's life and relationship with his wife is falling apart and he needs help.

 I feed a speech into the earpiece of second actor which they in turn deliver to the audience.
 The speech describes the events after Andy's daughter's death.
 In this speech, we understand that the Father has turned a tree next to where she died, into his daughter.
 She is more present to him in the form of that tree than when she was alive.